Buttheads, A Toy Whose Head Is A Butt, Is The Hot Toy On The Market

-While the children’s toy market in recent years has been filled with toys that perform simulated bodily functions, a new toy instead is focused on something else: Butts.
+While the children’s toy market in recent years has been filled with gimmicks that perform simulated bodily functions, a new toy is instead focused on something else: butts.

 Buttheads, a toy from Wowwee, has hit the toy market in a big way in recent weeks.
 According to toy industry website Toybook, Buttheads are described as “a series of 4-inch fart prank novelty figures.”